vyomasystems-lab/riscv-ctb-challenge-SuperChamp234/challenge_level1/challenge1_logical/README.md

 **Conclusion:**

-By understanding the RISC-V ISA, analyzing the code, and making the necessary corrections, we successfully fixed the "illegal operands" errors in the test.S assembly file.
+By understanding the RISC-V ISA, analyzing the code, and making the necessary corrections, I successfully fixed the "illegal operands" errors in the test.S assembly file.